-Assertive community treatment (ACT) is a multi-disciplinary, community-based outreach approach for at-risk populations.
+Assertive community treatment (ACT) is a multi-disciplinary, community-based approach for at-risk populations.
 This includes individuals who suffer from lack of connection to healthcare resources due to social determinants of health, personal history, and severity of mental illness.
 ACT is an evidence-based approach that serves to improve health and social outcomes for people by reducing hospitalizations, addressing behavioral health needs, and ensuring follow-up.

 What Is Assertive Community Treatment?

 Assertive community treatment aims to meet people where they are with 24-hour direct services.
-ACT teams serve the most vulnerable community members with focused, comprehensive, and holistic care that reduces psychiatric hospital use, increases housing stability, and moderately improves symptoms and subjective quality of life.4 Typically, meetings occur wherever they can be held.
+ACT teams serve the most vulnerable community members with focused, comprehensive, and holistic care that reduces psychiatric hospital use, increases housing stability, and moderately improves symptoms and subjective quality of life.1 Typically, meetings occur wherever they can be held.

-ACT Programs vs. Traditional Care
+ACT Programs Vs. Traditional Care

 The biggest difference between traditional care and ACT is the intensity of care and coordination.
 ACT’s service delivery model has specific requirements on caseload size, method, and philosophy of care.
 Traditional programs are provided “a la carte” with the consumer choosing between services and navigating among providers.
 With ACT, the menu of services is available under one umbrella, while still ensuring that each person has self-determination.

 ACT helps people with the highest level of need who are not successfully served by outpatient treatment.
-This includes people who are suffering from severe and persistent mental health disorders, homeless individuals, those who have frequent emergency room or hospital visits, or people who may have contact with the judicial system for panhandling, vagrancy, or substance abuse.2
+This includes people who are suffering from severe and persistent mental health disorders, homeless individuals, those who have frequent emergency room or hospital visits, or people who may have contact with the judicial system for panhandling, vagrancy, or substance abuse.5

 Consumers must have a diagnosis that meets criteria for severity and persistence (SPMI) which is demonstrably impacting their ability to live successfully in the community.

-ACT is able to help these groups:
+Assertive community treatment is able to help these groups of people:6

 - Homeless and insecurely housed individuals